The Corporate Tax Planning Law Review: USA

 Outlook and conclusions

-After slightly more than two years, the watchword of the TCJA remains 'uncertainty'.
+After slightly more than three years, the watchword of the TCJA remains 'uncertainty'.
 The IRS has promulgated many regulations resolving some questions presented by the statutory text, but by no means all.
-Nor is it clear whether or how the tax code may change again should congressional and presidential elections yield a government capable of enacting significant tax legislation.
+Nor is it clear whether or how the tax code may change again now that the Democratic party controls Washington.
 While the range of tax rates potentially applicable to sales of foreign subsidiaries by US corporations may present planning opportunities, comprehensive modelling is crucial to assessing the tax consequences of potential sale structures.
 The lower headline tax rate may have made sellers less averse to asset sales (and a step-up in asset basis less important to buyers) and the taxability of transactions less salient, but this effect has been confined to the margins: corporations are in no rush to pay taxes regardless of rates.
 The complexity of the new law means that it defies generalisation, and moreover, the TCJA did not result in fundamental structural reform to the Code.
 Rather, it enlarged and complicated a body of law not celebrated for its concision or coherence, presenting new planning challenges and opportunities to the well-advised.

 1 Jodi J Schwartz is a partner and Swift S O Edgar is an associate at Wachtell, Lipton, Rosen & Katz.